PG&E: New Probation Terms Will Bring More Blackouts

 The impending conditions were proposed by U.S. District Judge William Alsup, who oversees the utility’s criminal probation, after PG&E acknowledged that a tree suspected of causing the deadly Zogg Fire in September may have been flagged for removal but never removed.

-PG&E’s current risk model considers wind speeds, land type, ground moisture and historic weather and fire data, among other factors, but it does not consider the number of unresolved tree hazards near power lines in a given area.
+PG&E uses a complex risk model system to determine where to cut power to avert potential wildfires.
+The model considers wind speeds, land type, ground moisture and historic weather and fire data, among other factors, but it does not consider the number of unresolved tree hazards near power lines in a given area.

 On Dec.
 29, Alsup issued an order to show cause why PG&E should not be required to factor in the extent to which trees and limbs flagged for removal have been eliminated in its public safety power shutoff risk model.